henrikhorluck/tdt4140-washlists/frontend/sif_vaskelister/README.md

 ## Sturcture

+Each component should be in its own folder with its own css file.

 ### Atoms:

 Basic building blocks of matter, such as a button, input or a form label.
 They’re not useful on their own, and is purely functional (same input always result in same output).